Board Certified Vascular Surgeons located in Watkinsville, GA

 Changes in the structure or function of your blood vessels may affect circulation and health.
 Stenting is a procedure that opens and supports these blood vessels to improve circulation.
-At University Vascular in Watkinsville and Gainesville, Georgia, the board-certified vascular surgeons are experts in stenting.
+At University Vascular in Watkinsville, Georgia, the board-certified vascular surgeons are experts in stenting.
 They use minimally invasive techniques so you get the best outcomes with less pain and a shorter recovery.
 To schedule a consultation, call the office closest to you or book online today.

 A stent is a medical device.
 It’s a small mesh-like tube that gets placed in a blood vessel to support the structure and improve blood flow.

 Stenting is the surgical procedure physicians use to place the stent.
 The experienced board-certified vascular surgeons at University Vascular are leaders in vascular surgery and experts in stent placement.

 University Vascular conducts a comprehensive history and physical to fully understand your health condition to determine if you need stenting.

 They may recommend stenting if you have narrowing or blockages in your blood vessels.
 Conditions that may benefit from stenting include:

 University Vascular believes in the power of patient education.
 They spend time discussing your diagnosis with you and how it affects your current and future health.